-Iceland is home to a large number of published writers and actually publishes more books per capital than any other country.
+Iceland is home to a large number of published writers and actually publishes more books per capita than any other country.
 This is in part because the written word is well-honored by almost all Icelandic people!
 In fact, one of Iceland’s unique holiday traditions falls on Christmas Eve, when family members exchange books with one another and spend the day reading.

 If you’re an avid reader, you will want to make a few stops at some of Iceland’s beautiful bookstores.
 We also recommend timing your vacation right so that you can head to the annual Reykjavik International Literary Festival.
 Then, head to the turtle-shaped National Library of Iceland to round off your book-themed travels!